|HRWA Home||East Hartford||Manchester||Ellington||Vernon||Upcoming Events|

 |HRWA/Towns Photos||Related Sites||Natural Features||Watershed History||Water Quality||Water Flow Rate|

 The Hockanum River Watershed* encompasses 9 towns and 77 square miles in north central Connecticut.
 The watershed consists of several sub-watersheds, including Charters Brook, Marsh Brook, the Tankerhoosen River, Shenipsit Lake, Lydall Brook, Bigelow Brook and Hop Brook.
 These sub-watersheds drain into the Hockanum River, which joins the Connecticut River and eventually empties into Long Island Sound.

-The Hockanum River Watershed Association was organized in December, 1996, and consists of a volunteer group with members from the 9 towns in the Hockanum River Watershed.
+The Hockanum River Watershed Association was organized in December, 1996, and consists of a volunteer group with members from the 4 towns in the Hockanum River Watershed which the river physically passes through.
 This group is dedicated to the preservation and protection of the watershed area's green belt and water quality.

 Hockanum River Linear Park Committees are active in all of the 4 towns along the river, and these groups work to keep the river and woodlands clean; to maintain the hiking trails along the river; and to promote activities such as kayaking and canoeing, jogging, cross-country skiing, snow shoeing, bird watching and photography, both on and along the river and its tributaries.

 For information or questions concerning the Hockanum River Watershed Association and its activities, or on making donations to either the HRWA or any of its towns' committees, please

 *The word HOCKANUM comes from the Native American word "Hocquaun", meaning a hook-shaped or crooked river.

 A watershed includes the land area that drains rain water or snowmelt into a river, river system or body of water.